Frequently Asked Questions

 Sometimes poor ventilation contributes to unpleasant odors.
-Moisture condensation on walls windows and stagnate air are signs of poor ventilation.
-A qualified Service Experts technician can inspect your home comfort system to determine if this is an issue that should be addressed.
+Moisture condensation on walls windows and stagnant air are signs of poor ventilation.
+A qualified Service technician can inspect your home comfort system to determine if this is an issue that should be addressed.
 The technician can also inform you how to solve the ventilation system’s ability to correctly circulate and ventilate indoor air.
 Contact us for more information.

 Every person and every home entails a different comfort need.
 The threshold of irritancy and triggers that affect people’s health and comfort combine to determine the proper solutions.
 High threshold levels may require simple solutions like a better air filter.
 Low threshold levels may require an air purification system for the reduction of triggers and irritants.
 With a Home Health Report Card, Service Experts can help you decide which indoor air improvement products are right for you.

 According to studies created by the U.S. Environmental Protection Agency, exposure to air pollutants indoors can be 100 times higher than outdoors.
 Frequent dusting and vacuuming can help reduce the amount of dust and dust mites present in your home.
 However, not all airborne particles can be eliminated.
 Filtration devices can help eliminate particles that are too small to be caught by a vacuum.
 Some filtration devices include UV light units, air filters, energy recovery ventilators (ERVs), heat recovery ventilators (HRVs) and electronic air cleaners.
 A Home Health Report Card from Service Experts will provide the information about which indoor air improvement devices are right for you.
-To receive a Home Health Report Card and personal air quality consultation EMCO Tech Heating & Cooling formerly Emergency Maintenance Company (EMCO Tech) at 215.366.1001.
+To receive a Home Health Report Card and personal air quality consultation EMCO Tech Heating & Cooling formerly Emergency Maintenance Company at 215.366.1001.